sudoAPWH/kickthemout-improved/README.md

 ## Debian Installation

-You can download KickThemOut by cloning the [Git Repo](https://github.com/k4m4/kickthemout) and simply installing its requirements:
+You can download KickThemOut by using the setup.sh, or cloning the repo:

+**IF USING THE SETEUP.SH (Debian Systems ONLY) Follow the instructions below:**

+1. create the setup.sh shell script by copying its contents from this repo.
+2. ❯❯❯ chmod +x setup.sh
+3. ❯❯❯ ./setup.sh
+4. The script will clone the repo, install needed dependcies, and run kickthemout for the first time!

+**MANUAL INSTALL INSTRUCTIONS BELOW:**

 ```
 ~ ❯❯❯ sudo apt-get update && sudo apt-get install nmap